Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 Dr. Breus: Everyone has hormones that “run” on a 24-hour cycle.
 The cycle is tied to when levels of certain hormones go up, and when levels of certain hormones go down.
 The starting point for this cycle is when you wake up from sleeping.

-Of course, your chronotype influences more than just sleep and sex.
+Of course, your chronotype influences more than just sleep.
 In my book, I map out 50 different activities that fall under categories like health, sleep, food, work, money, fun, relationships, fitness, and creativity.
 Your chronotype plays a role in all of these things.

 MG: What are some clues that can tell you what your chronotype is?